• Skip to primary navigation

 Aurora

-Has three self-service sites — Del Mar Park, Olympic Park and Saddle Rock Golf Course open December 26, 2023, to January 8, 2024.
+Has three self-service sites — Del Mar Park, Olympic Park and Saddle Rock Golf Course open December 26, 2025, to January 5, 2026.
 Please remove all nails, decorations and stands for the tree.
 Free mulch is available anytime (while supplies last) at all drop-off locations.
 Please bring your own truck, bags, shovel and containers.
 Call 303-739-7177 for more information.
-TBD 2025

 Boulder (City & County)